Gizra/Gizra-Way-Book/views.md

 ## Displays

-Any View can contain multiple displays of different types (page, block, feed, etc).
-Some contributed modules extend the displays options that allow us to create a single View that displays the same content in multiple ways - different formats, filters, etc. For example, we can create a View that shows a list of blog posts.
+Any View can contain multiple displays of different types - page, block, feed, etc. Some contributed modules extend the displays options that allow us to create a single View that displays the same content in multiple ways - different formats, filters, etc. For example, we can create a View that shows a list of blog posts.
 In the `page display` we will show all the nodes with their title and teaser, and in the `block display` we will show only the titles of the last five posts.

 In this training we want to display a page with a list of blog titles, so click on the `Add` button in the displays section (near the `Master`) and select `Page`.
-Now you can see we have two displays: `Master` and `Page` (if you can't see the Master display, go to and check the `Always show the master display` under options).
+Now you can see that we have two displays: `Master` and `Page` (if you can't see the Master display, go to and check the `Always show the master display` under options).

 Every web page needs to have a path, so click on the `No path is set` and specify the URL.
 Under this _Page setting_ section you can also link the page to a menu and define an access rule for the page.
 Next, click on `None` under the _Title_ section and specify the page title, like Blog.

 ![](images/views/page_display.png)

-As you can see, when you fill the title name. you get the choice to applied it **All displays** or only **This page**.
-This choice come up almost in every change you want to make in the View.
-The default selection is All displays, So be careful when you have multiple displays.
+As you can see, when you fill the title name, you get the choice to where it is applied: **All displays** or only **This page**.
+This choice comes up almost in every change you want to make in the View.
+The default selection is All displays, so be careful when you have multiple displays.
 Always make sure you make changes to the displays you want to make changes to.

 ![](images/views/apply_all_displays.png)